ttasterisco/ttasterisco.github.com/_posts/2013-11-22-bitcoin-and-the-future.md

 summary: The importance of a decentralized digital cryptocurrency in a digital and service based society, or why Bitcoin will win.
 ---

+ [TODO: get a better title]
+"from the ashes of the financial instituions of this world, came Bitcoin"

 November'13 has seen another rebirth for Bitcoin (the first being in April'13).
 The value has soared and the digital currency has breaken into mainstream media and foastered discussions around the Globe.
 Here, I argue (without any facts) that Bitcoin will be the cherry on top of the Digital Economy.
 I am one of the creators of [Bitcoin Pulse](http://www.bitcoinpulse.com).

 ## Neo-Money